Germany sees rapid EU approval of AstraZeneca's COVID-19 vaccine

 “Preventing death and suffering is key.
 It is the key to getting our normal lives back.”

-But, even with increased supply going into early 2021, it would take months to inoculate the wider population.
+Even with increased supply going into early 2021, it will take months to inoculate the wider population.

 “I can only appeal for patience,” he said.
 “Please don’t forget that we have a vaccine ... that is reason enough for joy and optimism.”